DrupalizeMe/drupal_user_guide/README.txt

 source uses AsciiDoc markdown format, which can be compiled into DocBook format, which in turn can be compiled into HTML, PDF, and various e-book formats.
 The AsciiDoc Display module (https://www.drupal.org/project/asciidoc_display) can be used to display special HTML output in a Drupal site.
+The companion User Guide Tests module (https://www.drupal.org/project/user_guide_tests) contains automated tests that also generate screenshots for the User Guide.

 COPYRIGHT AND LICENSE